rk94407/private_key_encrypt/README.md

 # 2. Prerequisites:

-Python installed on your system.
-Installation of required libraries: <b> "pycryptodome" <b> and <b> "python-dotenv" <b>.
+Python should be installed on your system or install from “https://www.python.org/downloads/" Installation of required libraries: <b> "pycryptodome" <b> and <b> "python-dotenv" <b>.

 # 3. Setup: